Antigua & Barbuda

 Steam power was introduced in Antigua around 1845 and by the end of the century the central sugar mill concept took over all sugar production.
 Towards the end of the 19th Century and the beginning of the 20th Century when the sugar industry evolved into the central sugar mill concept, the following three central sugar mills were established in Antigua:

-Montpellier Sugar Factory - established in 1890 operated until 1954, was considered one of the finest muscovado sugar factories in the Caribbean in the 1890’s, in 1945 the factory was acquired by Antigua Distillery Ltd to produce molasses for its rum distillery
+• Montpelier Sugar Factory - established in 1890 and operated until 1954 when it closed down due to labor problems after the 1954 crop, was considered one of the finest muscovado sugar factories in the Caribbean in the 1890’s, was acquired by Antigua Distillery Ltd. in 1934 to produce molasses for its rum distillery

-Bendals Sugar Factory - established in 1904 in St. John's Parish in what used to be Belvidere, closed and dismantled in 1940, the sugar factory on this estate no longer exists but the manager’s house still sits up on the hill overlooking the factory site below along with several stone walls, the tennis court, and the foundation stones of several of the staff houses
+• Bendals Sugar Factory - established in 1904 in St. John's Parish in what used to be Belvidere, it was closed and dismantled in 1940, the sugar factory on this estate no longer exists but remains of other structures like the manager’s house, several stone walls of the old sugar factory, tennis court and the foundation stones of several of the staff houses still stand.

 In 1967 Antigua became an associated state of the British Commonwealth and in 1981 achieved full independence.
 Antigua & Barbuda as the island nation is formally known, is a founding member of the Organization of Eastern Caribbean States, an economic union created to adopt a common approach to trade, health, education and the environment, as well as the development of critical sectors such as agriculture, tourism and energy.
 In 1969 the Parliament of Antigua and Barbuda a bill to borrow EC$5.6 million from the Royal Bank of Canada to purchase the Antigua Sugar Factory and the Antigua and Barbuda Syndicate Estates Ltd. both of which combined owned a vast majority of the sugar estates on the island which included some 33,000 acres of arable land, beach land, estate houses and the sugar mill.

-Today there are some remains of two of the three central sugar mills and quite a few windmills still remain standing.
+In 1972 sugar ceased to be the major export commodity and the sugar industry the largest employer in Antigua, ending over three centuries of history.
+Today there are some remains of two of the three central sugar mills and over one hundred windmills that still remain standing.
 Some of the old picturesque stone windmills that remain have or are still being used as houses, bars, restaurants and shops.
 Bucknell University’s Griot Institute’s Antigua Sugar Mills Project has an excellent website titled Antigua Sugar Mills documenting the research work of Antigua native Agnes Meeker on the sugar mills and plantations on the island.
 The website lists and includes maps and a brief history of the many sugar plantations that existed in Antigua, including those for which no remains are left.
+The book Plantations of Antigua: The Sweet Success of Sugar by Agnes C Meeker with Donald A Dery is a very interesting read about the history and development of the sugar industry of Antigua and some of its better known plantations.